-How to make clear slime is one of the most searched terms on our website, so I wanted to make sure I had a great resource for making clear homemade slime to share with you.
-There are two slime recipes for making clear slime you will enjoy.
-Learning how to make slime with kids is an awesome science project and tactile sensory play idea.
+Discover how to make clear slime that is so easy and quick to whip up!
+Clear slime is one of the most searched terms on our website, so I wanted to make sure I had a great resource for making crystal clear homemade slime to share with you.
+We show you two variations for making clear slime you have to try.

 HOW TO MAKE CLEAR SLIME WITH KIDS (2 RECIPES)!

-Learn how to make clear slime is the best when you want to really showcase what you are mixing into slime in the way of glitter, theme confetti, and mini treasures!
+Clear slime is the way to go when you want to really showcase what you are mixing into your homemade slime.
+I’m talking about glitter, theme confetti, and mini treasures!

-If you are going to add food coloring for colored slime, you don’t have to specifically use these clear slime recipes.
+If you are going to be adding food coloring for colored but transparent slime, you don’t have to specifically use these clear slime recipes.
+Any of our basic slime recipes will work just fine!

-You will see how to make the modified saline solution slime recipe below, and we already have a page dedicated to the clear borax powder slime including a video.
+You will see how to make the modified saline solution slime recipe below, and we already have a page dedicated to the clear borax powder slime .
+We also make the clear glue borax slime LIVE on Facebook so you can see it from start to finish.

 NOTE: Borax powder and saline solution are both members of the boron family and contain borates.
 Neither should be called borax free for this reason.
 You can read more about this here.